What happens to your recycling

 Tins, cans and aerosols

-These are initially sent to Sims Metal Management in Cinderford.
+Tins, cans and aerosols from the recycling banks are initially sent to Sims Metal Management in Cinderford.
 The cans are sorted into the two different types with the steel cans being taken to Sims Metal, Avonmouth.
 These cans are then shredded ready for export or delivered to a local foundry.
 The aluminum cans are baled and sent on to Novelis in Warrington for remelting.

 Glass jars and bottles